JCZuurmond/dbt-synapse-demo/README.md

   --profiles-dir .
 ```

-For the rest of the tutorial refer to [this page](https://docs.getdbt.com/tutorial/create-a-project-dbt-cli#perform-your-first-dbt-run).
+For the remainder of the tutorial refer to [this page](https://docs.getdbt.com/tutorial/create-a-project-dbt-cli#perform-your-first-dbt-run).

 # Clean up